 In the late 19th and early 20th centuries, sport contributed to immense changes in women’s lives.
 Constricting clothing was loosened and lightened, and what was seen as an attractive appearance came to include a healthy glow.
-Public activity and strenuous physicality became more acceptable.
+Public activity and strenuous physicality became more acceptable for girls and women.

 By the 21st century women played every sport men did, competing at the highest level.